Sid-V5/UjjwalBhavishya/README.md

-# Judge: Your Intelligent Guide to Government Schemes
+# Ujjwal Bhavishya Portal: Your Intelligent Guide to Government Schemes

 Judge is a modern, AI-powered web application designed to help citizens discover, understand, and apply for government schemes in a seamless and personalized manner.
 It acts as a comprehensive digital assistant, simplifying access to public services and benefits.